centresource/generator-playbook/README.md

 Build the concatenated, minified production version of the source into the `dist` directory.

 ##### gulp deploy
-Deploy the production version of the source to [GitHub Pages](http://pages.github.com/) via [gulp-gh-pages](https://www.npmjs.com/package/gulp-gh-pages).
+Deploy the production version of the source to [GitHub Pages](http://pages.github.com/).